 Systems of care have been found to produce important system improvements.
-For example, studies have shown reductions in the use of residential and out-of-state placements, as well as improvements in functional behavior.
+Studies have shown reductions in the use of residential and out-of-state placements, as well as improvements in functional behavior.
 Parents also appear to be more satisfied with services provided within systems of care than with more traditional service delivery systems.
 However, the effect of systems of care on costs remains uncertain, and there is little evidence to demonstrate that the system of care framework results in improved clinical outcomes when compared to services delivered within more traditional systems (U.S. Department of Health and Human Services, 1999).

-The Virginia Department of Behavioral Health and Developmental Services (DBHDS), formerly the Department of Mental Health, Mental Retardation and Substance Abuse Services, emphasizes the need for agency collaboration at both the state and local levels (2004).
+The Virginia Department of Behavioral Health and Developmental Services (DBHDS) emphasizes the need for agency collaboration at both the state and local levels (2004).
 This can be achieved by promoting integration of services and establishing policies that require services providers to conduct a single comprehensive intake addressing the areas of mental health, intellectual disability, and substance abuse.
-Moreover, community partnerships can be strengthened or enhanced to improve the delivery of child and adolescent behavioral health services.
+Moreover, community partnerships can be strengthened or enhanced to improve the delivery of child and adolescent mental health services.